xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

          cpe-domain-name cpe-domain-name ipv4 prefix address/prefix ipv6 prefix address/prefix
          ext-domain-name ext-domain-name ipv6 prefix address/prefix ipv4-vrf vrf-name

-**Note:**{: .notice} CPE V6 Prefix /64 and with V4 Prefix /24 are the best for quick testing as there are no port-sharing in that case and finding correct IP syntax is much easier (see details in the config section).
+**Note:** CPE V6 Prefix /64 and with V4 Prefix /24 are the best for quick testing as there are no port-sharing in that case and finding correct IP syntax is much easier (see details in the config section).{: .notice}

 Within this tutorial we will focus on the following configuration and explain it in more details: